Praneeth-18/kube-burner-demo/README.md

 You only need to rerun kube-burner with a new UUID when you want a completely separate namespace (for example, `demo-run-002`) so you can compare runs side-by-side.

 **Latency measurements**
-- The scenario now captures `podLatency`, `podLatencyQuantiles`, and `podLatencyRange` using kube-burner’s built-in defaults (quantiles at 0.5/0.95/0.99 and standard bucket ranges).
+- The scenario now captures `podLatency` using kube-burner’s built-in measurement; newer kube-burner binaries can add quantiles/ range metrics if desired.
 - Inspect the generated `measurements.json` in kube-burner’s output directory after a run, or forward Prometheus to correlate these stats with live metrics.

 ### Running multiple Prometheus UIs